 I love serving crostini appetizers, especially to guests, because they look elegant, but they are usually super easy to put together!
 The key to getting your crostini a little bit bigger to fit all of those toppings is to slice your bread on a diagonal.
 This creates more surface area to pile on those tomatoes!
 The bread is brushed with olive oil before broiling to create the perfect sturdy, crispy vehicle for all of the tomato, burrata, pesto goodness!

 Now let’s talk cheese, specifically burrata.
-Easily one of the greatest food creations of all time.
+Easily one of the greatest foods of all time.
 Anyone else agree with me on this?
 And if you’ve never had burrata before, you are in for a real treat!
 It is a creamy filled mozzarella.
 The outside is firm, but when split open, the most heavenly creamy cheese explodes from the center.
 It’s been much more popular in recent years, so even though it sounds fancy, I have never had trouble finding it at the grocery store.

 The pesto drizzle adds a fresh, bright flavor and balances out the creaminess from the burrata beautifully.
 I love adding a touch of lemon juice to my pesto to really add a little extra tang.
 I will say this – you could buy pesto from the store.
 You totally could.
 No judgements.
 I’ve done it.
 BUT, it will never ever taste as good as the fresh homemade stuff.
 It just won’t.
 Especially right now when basil is so plentiful, snag a bunch, and throw it in your food processor or blender.
 I can guarantee you already have the rest of the ingredients at home – garlic, a little lemon juice, parmesan cheese, olive oil, salt and pepper.
 In 5 minutes or less, you have epic homemade pesto.
 Done and done.
 And the best part?
 Any unused portion can easily be frozen in an ice cube tray and saved for a later recipe.
 Finding pesto cubes in my freezer that I forgot about is one of the best feelings…especially when pasta night starts calling my name!